zng-ui/zng/TODO/_current.md

-* Figure out why Stack children jumps when transitioning directions.
-    - Only happens with the `spacing` property set.
+* When transitioning directions `children_align` center only aligns after the transition has ended.

 # Documentation